757.287.1800

 Bo (staff), Tonfa (handle to crank water or to turn millstones), Kama (sickle), Nunchaku (flail, perhaps part of a horse bridle), Sai (upper part of a fork), and Eku (oar).

-Sensei Smith teaches Kobayashi Shorin Ryu karate as, in his words, “it was intended to be,” in a no-nonsense, traditional approach.
-With this combat version of karate he trained members of the Navy SEALs and of the Virginia Beach police SWAT team.
+Sensei Smith teaches karate as, in his words, “it was intended to be,” in a no-nonsense, traditional approach.
+With this fighting version of karate he trained members of the Navy SEALs and of the Virginia Beach police SWAT team.
 On the other hand he developed successful sports applications based on traditional moves, and his dojo produced many champion karateka over the years.
-From 1973 to 1978, he served as head coach for the U.S. karate team, competing internationally, including in the world championships of 1975 in California and of 1977 in Tokyo.
+From 1973 to 1978, he served as head coach for the U.S. karate team, competing nationally and internationally.
+However, at OBI sports-karate is never confused with "the real thing", with karate for self-defense purposes.

 Every Week 4.5 hours Karate and 3 hours Kobudo are offered

-Free 45 min. private training session Mon, Wed, or Fri
+Free 45 min. priv. training session Mon or Wed

 Use this opportunity to test out whether you like Okinawan Budo Institute's approach